 The Injured Body

-Support post-production for ‘The Injured Body’ so that it can be released by May 31, 2022.
+Support post-production for ‘The Injured Body’ so that it can be released in 2023.
 This is a crucial stage in film production.
 More about ‘The Injured Body’ here.

 All donations will be acknowledged on social media.